Geography and distribution

 Brenierea insignis is being monitored as part of the 'Sampled Red List Index' project, which aims to produce conservation assessments for a representative sample of the world’s plant species.

 This information will then be used to monitor trends in extinction risk and help focus conservation efforts where they are needed most.

 This species at Kew

-Pressed and dried specimens of Brenierea insignis are held in the Herbarium at Kew, where they are available by appointment to researchers from around the world.
-The details, including an image, of one of these specimens can be seen online in the Herbarium Catalogue.
+Pressed and dried specimens of Brenierea insignis are held in Kew's Herbarium, where they are available to researchers by appointment.
+The details, including an image, of one of these specimens can be seen online in Kew's Herbarium Catalogue.